 ✓ Shorts - Bring 2 to 3 different types of shorts especially if you’re traveling to a tropical destination.
 Denim shorts are a must for every day sightseeing - they can be paired with almost any shirt.

 ✓ Dresses - Bring at least 1 to 2 of your favorite dresses that you could wear during the day or at night.
-This black maxi dress is perfect for dressing down with sandals or dressing up for a night out!
-If you’re not a fan of long dresses, try this simple and comfy dress (comes with pockets) for an everyday casual look.
+A black maxi dress is perfect for dressing down with sandals or dressing up for a night out!
+If you’re not a fan of long dresses, try a simple and comfy dress for an everyday casual look.

 Cold or Winter Wear

 ✓ Windbreaker - Bring at least 1 windbreaker that can withstand both wind and rain.